hj-n/clm/README.md

 - `davies_bouldin_index_adjusted`: Adjusted Davies-Bouldin index
 - `silhouette_adjusted`: Adjusted Silhouette coefficient

 You can simply invoke the function by substuting `function_name` with the name of the function you want to use.
-For example, if you want to use the Calinski-Harabasz index, you can invoke the function as follows:
+For example, if you want to use the Calinski-Harabasz index, you can invoke the function as follows (do not forget to clone this repository first):

 ```python
 from measures import calinski_harabasz as ch